Claire Delbos

-Louise-Justine Messiaen (née Delbos; 2 November 1906 – 22 April 1959), more commonly known under her pseudonym Claire Delbos, was a French violinist and composer, and first wife of the composer Olivier Messiaen.
+Louise-Justine Messiaen (née Delbos; 2 November 1906 – 22 April 1959), more commonly known under her pseudonym Claire Delbos, was a French violinist and composer.
+She was the first wife of the composer Olivier Messiaen.

 Biography

-Delbos was born in Paris, the daughter of a Sorbonne professor, Victor Delbos.
+Early life

+Louise-Justine Delbos was born in the fourth arrondissement of Paris on 2 November 1906; she was the youngest child of Victor Delbos, a professor at the University of Sorbonne University, and Lucie Devillez, daughter of a doctor from Lorraine.
+Her elder siblings were Gérard (1899-1903) and Marie-Rose (born 1901).

 Although she was usually known after her marriage as Claire or as Claire-Louise, she was baptized Louise Justine Delbos.
 She was a pupil at the Schola Cantorum, a private music school in Paris, and later studied violin and composition at the Paris Conservatoire.

+Marriage and career

 Her skill on the violin brought her to the attention of the young Messiaen.
 They gave recitals together in Paris in the early 1930s, and were married on 22 June 1932.
 The composer Claude Arrieu was Delbos's bridesmaid.
 Messiaen wrote the Thème et variations for violin and piano as a wedding gift for his wife; they performed it together on 22 November 1932.

-During that summer, the Messiaens moved into an apartment at 77 rue des Plantes, on the Left Bank in the 14th arrondissement of Paris.
+During that summer, the Messiaens moved into an apartment at 77 rue des Plantes, on the Left Bank in the fourteenth arrondissement of Paris.
 This was to be their home for the next six years, and was the venue of occasional musical gatherings of select friends; it was where they first met the Jolivets.
 Some of Messiaen's works were written to celebrate the happiness of the young couple, an example being the song cycle Poèmes pour Mi for soprano and piano in 1936, which he arranged for soprano and orchestra in 1937, and which was based on his own poems about the joy of marriage.
 Mi was Messiaen's affectionate nickname for Delbos.
 Delbos also composed several organ works, including Paraphrase sur le jugement dernier and L'offrande à Marie, for Messiaen.

-In the early years of their marriage, several of the Messiaens' holidays were spent at the Château St Benoît, in Neussargues-Moissac – a château, owned by the Delbos family, which Messiaen found conducive to composing, and where much of L'Ascension was written.
-The successful Thème et variations was followed by another violin work written by Messiaen for his wife – Fantaisie, though this was not published until 2007 or 2008, and it is not clear if it was ever performed in public during Messiaen's lifetime.
+In the early years of their marriage, several of their holidays were spent at the Château Saintt Benoît in Neussargues-Moissac – a château, owned by the Delbos family, which Messiaen found conducive to composing, and where much of L'Ascension was written.
+The successful Thème et variations was followed by another violin work written by Messiaen for his wife – Fantaisie, though this was not published until 2007 or 2008.
+It is not clear whether it was performed in public during their lifetimes.